Cal Raleigh Preview, Player Props: Mariners vs. Angels

-Cal Raleigh and his .405 on-base percentage over his past 10 games (91 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Los Angeles Angels and Reid Detmers on September 11 at 9:40 PM ET.
+Cal Raleigh -- hitting .333 in his past 10 games -- will be in action for the Seattle Mariners versus the Los Angeles Angels, with Patrick Sandoval on the hill, on September 12 at 9:40 PM ET.

 Cal Raleigh Game Info & Props vs. the Angels